mc0110/wifimanager/README.md

      import main

 After the software download, the normal start procedure starts, as shown in the diagram.

+#### Alternative 2: With esptool - only works with the ESP32

+The .bin file (pls unzip the doc from bin-dictionary) contains both the python and the .py files.
+This allows the whole project to be flashed onto the ESP32.

+For this, you can use the esptool.
+In my case, it finds the serial port of the ESP32 automatically, but the port can also be specified.
+The ESP32 must be in programming mode (GPIO0 to GND at startup).
+The command to flash the complete .bin file to the ESP32 is:

+    esptool.py write_flash 0 flash_esp32_wifimanager_v01_4M.bin

+This is not a partition but the full image for the ESP32 and only works with the 4MB chips.
+The address 0 is not a typo.

+After flashing, please reboot the ESP32.
+An access point should be opened and you can use a browser to communicate via http://192.168.4.1

 <div align = center>